 I started with adding css to the RSS feed but the feed (in my limited experience) seems to be often out of sync with the actual front page.
 So, I fell back onto Plan B: the brute-force method of downloading the actual front page and styling it for iPhone.
 I've got a PHP script that pulls down the page with cURL, then I use two methods to hack away everything I don't want: PHP's str_replace and 'display: none' in the style sheet.
 Then I add styling to the elements I want to keep.
 This is ugly and hackish and I don't know if it's really valid HTML (probably not) but for the most part it does what I want it to do so I'm happy with it.
 I'm happy to hear any suggestions for improvement.
 Update: someone sent in some nice code that cuts out a lot of extra code and cuts the page size roughly in half--say, from 100k to 50k.
 I'll put it up here as soon as I get around to taking a good look at it.
 But I'm busy, so don't hold your breath.

 For iPhone (my main portable device) I pull the front page (the non-logged-in front page, so it might show different stuff than what you see when you're logged in) and strip out as much as I can and leave what I want.
 (For example, I like to see tags and the number of comments.)
-I've also added what I think is a cool feature: arrows that jump up and down to the next and previous stories so you can get around without having to manually scroll all the time.
-(By the way, the icons are from Everaldo Coelho's awesome Crystal Clear icon set.)

 For BlackBerry (work just gave me one--a Curve 8830) I just work with the RSS feed and add a bit of color to make it look Slashdot-y.
 I haven't put much effort into that, and won't, so if you want to do more, grab the source and go to town.